se-edu/addressbook-level3/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

+* Extra parameters will be ignored. e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 </div>

 ### Viewing help : `help`